DNadas98/spring-project-manager/README.md

 start dates, deadlines, expenses, and varying levels of importance and difficulty.
 Employees request to be assigned to projects and receive rewards for completed tasks, incorporating a gamification aspect with a scoring system.

+### Tech Stack
+- Java Spring MVC
+- Spring Security
+- Spring OAuth2 Client
+- JJWT
+- PostgreSQL
-Tech Stack: Java Spring MVC, Spring Security, PostgreSQL, React JS
+- React JS
+- Docker, Docker Compose
+- Nginx

 ### Deployment

 The Dockerfiles for the different modules use multiple stage builds.
 The built Docker images are collected by a Docker Compose configuration.
-The database is also built here from official PostgreSQL docker image.
+The database is also built here from the official PostgreSQL image.
 The project uses Nginx as reverse-proxy and static file server.

 ### Setup & build